gabrielborgesdm/react-flask-api-poc/README.md

 2. To start the services run `make docker/start`

+3. After starting the services, run the following make commands to setup the database and schemas: `backend/init`, `backend/migration`, `backend/upgrade`

 ### Makefile Commands

 This Makefile provides convenient targets to automate common development tasks.